Updated on 1 February 2021

 €100 at the Deauville International Polo Club (on lawn May to September)

-Useful information subject to change
+All the above information is subject to change